sharpjs/Mixer/README.md

 ## Usage

-To make a class, structure, or record become includable (i.e. a *mixin*), add the `[Mixin]` attribute to it.
+To make a class, struct, or record become includable (i.e. a *mixin*), add the `[Mixin]` attribute to it.

 ```